 The main idea behind collecting this data is to ensure you assign the tech that is best-suited for that particular job.
 You want to assign the person who can fix the problem quickly, on the first visit, and make the customer happy.
 Imagine that a customer’s heating system breaks down in the middle of winter.
 With an urgent problem like this, you don’t want to send someone who’s never worked on a heater before.

-Being strategic about who you assign to a job helps your organization maximize efficiency and complete more jobs per day, without existing your resources.
+Being strategic about who you assign to a job helps your organization maximize efficiency and complete more jobs per day, without exhausting your resources.
 It also means more first-time fixes and in turn better customer satisfaction rates.

 Your customers are just as diverse as your technicians, and each must be treated as individuals when scheduling.
 Therefore, it’s important to track individual customer data, which includes anything from service history to demographics like age, occupation, and location.
 It means noting things like: